Time: 104 Minutes

 SYNOPSIS: A young woman from a very rich family impulsively marries a reporter, but each assumes the other is the one whose lifestyle must change.

 Anne believes she has everything under control and will break Stew's spirit eventually.
 I mean, who wouldn't want to live with her in her mansion?
 Why work when you don't have to?
 Unfortunately, her overbearing behavior and boring friends force him to take a hard look at his life and the people in it.
 Namely, his trusty sidekick Gallagher, played by the sweet and delicate Young.
 As his best friend, his wedding comes as quite a blow to her, mostly because she had hoped that one day he would see and treat her like the woman she is.
 His eyes are finally opened at a party where Gallagher shows she's all woman and Anne reveals how spiteful and petty she is under all the glamour.
 One can almost pardon Anne, since Stew never mentioned Gallagher was a girl.
 Young's luminous appearance and Stew's obvious pleasure to see her would make any wife more than a bit jealous.
-Especially one with such a tenuous hold on her man.
+Especially one with such a flimsy hold on her man.